Accessing The Dropbox

 - D2L will extract the files and then attach those files to the appropriate student as a feedback file and update a student's report to Draft Saved.

-- Click on a particular student's report link to view the drafted feedback file, enter any additional comments and/or score, and then complete the workflow by clicking publish.
+- Click on a particular student's report link to view the drafted feedback file, enter any additional comments and/or grade, and then complete the workflow by clicking Publish.
+Repeat as needed for each student.

-An instructor or grader can enter numeric scores and feedback for all students on the classlist, regardless of electronic submission.
-An instructor or grader can enter numeric scores and feedback regardless of a dropbox folder's association to the gradebook.
-If you would prefer that dropbox scores automatically export to the gradebook, consult the Creating Dropbox Folders - Folder Properties, Step 5 for more information.
+An instructor or grader can enter numeric scores and feedback for all students on the classlist, regardless of electronic submission or of a dropbox folder's association to the gradebook.
+If you would prefer that dropbox scores automatically export to the gradebook, consult the Creating Dropbox Folders for more information.

 Leaving Feedback on an Ungraded Dropbox Folder